 The budget as passed the Legislature reduced the agency's 2023-2025 biennial budget for LSO workload by \$7.1 million.
-DOL reduced LSO staffing during the second quarter of calendar year 2023 to align with the reduced funding level beginning fiscal year 2024.
+DOL reduced LSO staffing during the previous quarter to align with the reduced funding level in fiscal year 2024.
+The agency is currently evaluating strategies to operationalize the further reduction to its overall budget in fiscal year 2025.

 The reduced funding restricts DOL's ability to ramp up staffing ahead of the May 2025 REAL ID enforcement.
-Additionally, a significant increase in driver license renewals is expected in years 2026 and 2027 as explained in the Transaction and Customer Volume section of this report.
+Additionally, a significant increase in driver license renewals is expected in years 2026 and 2027 as explained in the Customer Volume section of this report.
 The combination of these workloads is anticipated to exceed the performance target for acceptable wait time in the LSOs.
-DOL submitted a request for \$750 thousand in the 2024 supplemental budget period to ramp up FTEs to manage anticipated LSO workload increases within acceptable service delivery times.